 Though studies indicate dogs are able to understand object permanence in many tasks, human social cues may interfere with their ability to perform with accuracy.
 According to the Discover television channel's website, domesticated dogs have learned over time to respond to human expressions and gestures.
 For example, if a dog watches an object like a ball being placed under a container and is encouraged with eye contact, spoken words or gestures to retrieve it several times -- and then watches while the ball is placed in a different hiding spot -- he will still attempt to retrieve it from the original location about 75 percent of the time.
 Discover suggested that if you remove the social cues from the experiment, dogs will fail to go to the correct location only 39 percent of the time.
 If humans are removed from the situation altogether, the failure rate drops lower still.
 In this example, the dog has learned to respond to social cues rather than his own observations.

 Testing Your Dog

 If you are curious about whether your dog understands object permanence, the BBC provides a simple test that you can try at home.
 Though this test is not as comprehensive as the aforementioned studies and is still subject to issues with social interference, it will give you a rough idea about how your dog perceives the world around him.
 With your dog watching, place a favorite unscented treat or toy underneath an opaque tin or container.
 Allow your dog to interact with the container, without speaking or encouraging him, and observe his reaction.
 If your dog flips or moves the container in order to get the object inside, he probably understands object permanence on a basic level.

 About the Author

 Lisa Miller has been a freelance writer since 2008.
-Her work can be found on Associated Content and eHow.
 She holds a bachelor's degree in psychology from Missouri Southern State University, and is currently a full-time graduate student working on her master's in experimental psychology.